Funding boost for Māori and Pasifika health providers to help Covid families

 Just over $140 million will be given to Māori and Pasifika health providers to help those communities hit the hardest in the current Covid outbreak.

-The Government has announced the boost to help some of the most vulnerable communities to the virus and whose people are now disproportionately represented in this Omicron wave.
+The Government has announced the boost to help some of the most vulnerable communities to the virus and whose people are now disproportionately represented in the Omicron wave.

+Testing stations around Auckland are swamped with cars clogging the surrounding streets in both North and South Auckland waiting to get tested this morning.

+By 8am there were more than 50 cars in line at the Manurewa Testing Centre where there is a sign clearly stating that only close contacts should get tested.

 Associate Minister of Health Peeni Henare said officials were committed to making sure those vulnerable families received the support and care they deserve.